istavros/promises/README.md

 Vow.js
 ========

-My implementation of the Promises/A+ spec.
+A simple implementation of the Promises/A+ spec.